These Peanut Butter Chocolate Thumbprint Cookies are soft, chewy, and filled with melted chocolate.

 So I know you made those soft and chewy peanut butter cookies last week, right?

 I knew you did.

-Chocolate.
+Chocolate!
 Duh.
-You probably could have seen that one coming a mile away.
+You probably saw that one coming from a mile away.

 But here’s the deal.
 You know those peanut butter blossoms with the Hershey Kiss in the center?